 The CDC developed an infographic that explains the basics.

 If you’d like some hands-on help trying to figure out how to use a car seat, Safe Kids Worldwide keeps track of vehicle safety events going on around the country, including New Hampshire.
 And in Maine, Safe Kids Maine does car seat safety inspections at events and by appointment.

-If you know of an event happening in Maine or New Hampshire, feel free to add it to the Catching Health Calendar.
+If you know of an event happening in Maine or New Hampshire, let us know in the comment box below.
 And please remember, after you’ve buckled in your kids, make sure to strap yourself in and don’t be a distracted driver.
 Sorry for preaching.
 It’s a motherly instinct.